 Three arrested in Othello Wednesday in suspected gang-related shooting

 Dec.
-30—One man and two juveniles were arrested Wednesday in connection to a shooting the previous night in Othello that injured a man, the Adams County Sheriff's Office said.
+30—One man and two juveniles were arrested Wednesday in connection to a shooting the previous night in Othello, Washington, that injured a man, the Adams County Sheriff's Office said.

 The shooting is believed to be gang-related, the sheriff's office said on its Facebook page.